 But looking back now, it seems like a necessary move.

 Lesson learned: The broad current trend is to simplify and minimise your logo design over time.
-It's safest to do this gradually, but if you have a strong product and passionate following, you might get away with ripping off the Band-Aid in one go.
+It's safest to do this gradually, but if you have a strong product and passionate following, you might get away with ripping off the Band-Aid in one go (also see our full article on the Instagram logo history).

 Pinterest is another social media platform that's only made one, relatively subtle change to its logo over the years.